West Lane Cottage

 Cottage | 2 bedrooms | sleeps 4

-West Lane Cottage is a modern cottage but built using reclaimed materials and furnished to reflect its Country setting in a delightful village which has a pub and a children's play area both of which can be easily reached by taking a short walk along the adjacent bridle path.
-Many visitors return year after year to this cottage which is set in rural West Dorset yet is only 6 miles from Dorchester and 12 miles from the Jurassic Coast
+Adjacent to a bridle path so ideal for walkers and dog owners, West Lane Cottage is a modern cottage built using reclaimed materials and furnished to reflect it's Country setting.
+Piddlehinton is a delightful village which has a pub and a children's play area both of which can be easily reached by taking a short walk along the bridle path.
+Many visitors return year after year to this cottage as they love it cosy and welcoming atmosphere.
+The cottage is set in in rural West Dorset yet is only 6 miles from Dorchester and 12 miles from the Jurassic Coast.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Will consider||Corporate bookings, House swap, Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Bournemouth 45 km, Nearest railway: Dorchester 13 km|

 |Notes||Pets welcome, No smoking at this property|